training-datalab/old-training-datalab.com/_pages/tufte-working-papers.md

 </figure>

 <br />
-<small>The full text usage, which is the sum of views and downloads from Zenodo and OSF, is 1,485 until October 2022.</small>
+<small>The full text usage, which is the sum of views and downloads from Zenodo and OSF, is 1,581 until December 2022.</small>